nesliprm/bytebar/README.md

 <h3>Random Cocktail</h3>
 <p>
-  Click the <strong>“Surprise Me”</strong> button to receive a randomly selected cocktail from the database.
+  Click the <strong>“Random”</strong> button to receive a randomly selected cocktail from the database.
   A typewriter animation sets the mood while your drink is being “crafted.”
 </p>